According to the 2015 US News & World Report 100 Best Jobs list, dietitian and nutritionist is #14 in health care jobs and #29 overall.

 Dietetic Internship Post-Baccalaureate Certificate

-The UNMC Dietetic Internship Program is offered through the Medical Nutrition Education Division of the UNMC School of Allied Health Professions and is currently granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+The UNMC Dietetic Internship Program is offered through the Medical Nutrition Education Division of the UNMC College of Allied Health Professions and is currently granted accreditation status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
 The competency based curriculum meets the supervised practice component requirements for dietetics education, addressing all generalist program competencies and providing an emphasis in nutrition therapy.
 Graduates of the 11-month program are well prepared for careers in dietetics and nutrition and are eligible to take the national registration examination for dietitians administered by the Commission on Dietetic Registration, the credentialing agency for the Academy of Nutrition and Dietetics.

 View admission requirements for the UNMC Dietetic Internship Program.